Boundary MPS contractions of 2D networks

 Computing a PEPS norm

 We start by initializing a random infinite PEPS.
-Let us use uniformly distributed complex entries using rand (which sometimes lead to better convergence than Gaussian distributed randn elements):
+Let us use normally distributed complex entries using randn:

 InfinitePEPS{TensorKit.TensorMap{ComplexF64, TensorKit.ComplexSpace, 1, 4, Vector{ComplexF64}}}(TensorKit.TensorMap{ComplexF64, TensorKit.ComplexSpace, 1, 4, Vector{ComplexF64}}[TensorMap(ℂ^2 ← (ℂ^2 ⊗ ℂ^2 ⊗ (ℂ^2)' ⊗ (ℂ^2)')):